pillimetlavamsi/Splunk/Attacks/Nmap_SYN_Port_Scan/Readme.md

 ## Step 8 — Performing the Nmap SYN Scan
 ![Nmap_SYN_Port_Scan](./Images/Nmap_Attack_17.jpg)

-With the logging infrastructure confirmed to be working, the Nmap SYN scan was launched from **Kali Linux** against the **Ubuntu victim machine**.
+With the complete logging and forwarding infrastructure confirmed to be working, the Nmap SYN scan was launched from **Kali Linux** against the **Ubuntu victim machine**.

 ### Command Used

 ```bash
 sudo nmap -sS 192.168.56.104
 ```
+On the Kali Linux terminal, run `sudo nmap -sS 192.168.56.104`.
+The scan probes all 1,000 most common ports.
+Wait for it to complete (typically 5–15 seconds on a local network) and the results table will be displayed.

 ### How a SYN Scan Works